Understanding the importance of temperature stability in espresso extraction

 Pressure profiling is another method of calibrating your espresso machine to achieve the optimal extraction.
 By adjusting the pressure throughout the brewing process, you can control the flow rate of water through the coffee grounds, resulting in a more balanced and flavorful shot.

-See also Understanding Semi-Automatic Espresso Machines
+See also Understanding the Single and Double Shot Options on a Semi-Automatic Espresso Machine

 Monitoring Temperature Stability